WALL-E/httptables-manager/README.md

 `172.28.32.105` is httptables's ip address, if you have multiple httptables, need to be added to this list.

 ## Django admin
-One of the most powerful parts of Django is the automatic admin interface, the admin is enabled in the default, you can easily use if needed
+One of the most powerful parts of Django is the automatic admin interface, the admin is enabled in the default, you can easily use if needed. you can now open the Admin page in your browser at http://127.0.0.1:10085/admin

 ![dango-admin](images/django-admin.png)